HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Methods

 \subsection{Evaluation}

 Our evaluation design follows the HeRo benchmark suite~\citep{shalumov2023herorobertalongformerhebrew}, which established NER (BMC and NeMO) and sentiment classification (SMCD) as the primary benchmarks for Modern Hebrew, complemented by a Hebrew QA task.
 In our work, we restrict the focus to NER and sentiment classification, building on the NNI- and Huggingface \texttt{transformers}~\cite{wolf-etal-2020-transformers} based grid-search pipeline\footnote{\url{https://github.com/microsoft/nni}} of \citet{he_word_2025}, which we customized for our experiments.
+For each model and task, we performed a small grid search over batch size and learning rate.
+We selected the best configuration based on validation performance and report the corresponding score on the fixed test set; we used a single fine-tuning run per configuration with a fixed random seed (default value of 42).
+To stay efficient, we restricted our grid search to batch sizes \{16, 32\} and learning rates \{5e-6, 7e-6, 1e-5, 2e-5, 5e-5\}, based on the most frequent best-performing values in prior experiments (GottBERT, GeistBERT).
+Training was capped at a maximum of 30 epochs for NER and classification tasks, with early stopping applied using a patience of three epochs.
+All models used a linear learning rate schedule with a warmup phase of 10\% of the total training steps.
+We computed all experiments on two NVIDIA RTX~3090 GPUs.